amida-tech/homework/README.md

 # Amida Homework
 Programming exercise for new dev team candidates.

+You should aim to spend no more than two hours on this assignment.
+When you are done, please return your source files as a tar.gz.

 ## Part 1: Parsing Data